reza899/AutoSDLC/Docs/10-Agent-Framework.md

 ### Agent Definition
 An **agent** in AutoSDLC is:
 - An autonomous AI entity powered by Claude Code running in headless mode
+- Uses BAML framework for type-safe, schema-validated LLM interactions
 - Acts as both MCP client and server for bidirectional communication
-- Specialized for specific SDLC tasks
+- Specialized for specific SDLC tasks with structured prompt engineering
-- Capable of independent decision-making
+- Capable of independent decision-making with multi-model support
 - Able to collaborate with other agents through shared status files
 - Stateful and persistent with Agent_Output.md for status tracking